Ethernity Chain (ERN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ethernity Chain Historical Price

-According to the latest data gathered on Ethernity Chain live price page, the current price of Ethernity Chain is 1.34USD.
-The circulating supply of Ethernity Chain(ERN) is 24.03M ERN , giving it a market capitalization of $32.27M.
+According to the latest data gathered on Ethernity Chain live price page, the current price of Ethernity Chain is 1.32USD.
+The circulating supply of Ethernity Chain(ERN) is 24.03M ERN , giving it a market capitalization of $31.75M.

 How Does Ethernity Chain (ERN) Price Prediction Module Work?